 - Not alone – The elderly member always has company and will rarely get lonely.

-- Help with housework – It depends on the health of the elderly member, but having another member live in the house could help with housework and take some stress off the family.
+- Help with housework – It depends on the health of the elderly family member, but if they were capable of helping with housework, it could take some stress off the family and provide a routine and activity.

 Disadvantages of Living with Family